yakupkaplan/House-Prices-Prediction-Model/README.md

     - Rare Encoding - not handled yet
     - Label and/or One Hot Encoding
     - Standardization
-    - Save the Dinal Dataset --> Pickle Dataset
+    - Save the Final Dataset --> Pickle Dataset

 __3. Linear Models (linear_models)__